raafat-hantoush/IH_RH_DA_FT_AUG_2021/Class Materials/Machine_Learning/Supervised_Learning/Lab/Lab_Classification_Handling_Logistic_Regression_Imbalanced_data.md

  Round 2
   - Fit a Decision Tree Classifier on the training data.
   - Check the accuracy on the test data.

+ Round 3
-  - Bonus:  apply K-fold cross validation on your classifier.
+ -  apply K-fold cross validation on your Decision Tree Classifier and check the model score.
+ -  fit a Random forest Classifier on the data and compare the accuracy.
 **Note**: So far we have not balanced the data.

 Managing imbalance in the dataset